pharmaverse/.github/profile/README.md

-# Welcome to pharmaverse GitHub!
+# Welcome to our pharmaverse GitHub org!

 To get started with learning about the pharmaverse, please visit our [website](https://pharmaverse.org/), read our [charter](https://pharmaverse.org/charter/), and check out our pharma stack of open source R packages to enable